holographicSol/satcom/satcom_multiplexed/README.md

 ---

                                            SATCOM - Written by Benjamin Jack Cullen.

+                                  A general purpose programmable satellite and inertial switch.

-                                     Receives and Processes Transmissions from Satellites.
+                Receives and Processes Transmissions from Satellites and makes the data available for calculations.

                 Possible combinations example: 100 checks ^ 10 functions = 100,000,000,000,000,000,000 combinations.
-                                                                              (100 Quintillion)
-                                    Calibratable matrix for a wide range of applications.
-    A global location Sensor & Time Sensor.
-For projects requiring location data and or time to be positionally aware and syncronized.
-         Tested with WTGPS300 (WITMOTION) Satellite module this project receives data from satellites, sorts that data into variables that can be used later, and creates new $ sentences containing new data, calculated from the data received.

-                        Converts Latitude and Longitude from $ sentences into Decimal Latitude and Longitude.

-                                                       Timestamps
-      A datetime string is created from GNGGA and GNRMC $ sentence information, forms a part of the new $SATCOM sentence

-                                             Timestamp Zero Satellite Periods A Timestamp is created for keeping track of when the system last heard satellites, forms part of the new $SATCOM sentence

-                                                        Ranging
-Specified coordinates at specified meter/mile ranges.
-For location pinning, guidance, tracking, motion detection, autonomy  etc.
-                                  these values can be added to the new $SATCOM sentence.

-                                                       Serial Dump
-   All extra calculated data is dumped in its own $SATCOM sentence along with the other $ sentences which are passed through
-        as they would be seen as if the WTGPS300 is plugged in via USB.
-Dumping more (sentences/information) and dumping in a standard way and for generic use.

-                                                       Compatibility
-                     To Be Potentially Anything And Function As A Hardware Plugin For Other Projects Headless / Standalone / Serial / Remote
+                                                                           100 Quintillion.
+            Currently there are over 200 different checks that can be performed using just several small primitive functions and currently each relays activation/deactivaion can occur based on up to 10 different checks resulting true or false.

+                          Wiring (Keyestudio ESP32 Dev Board):
-                              Wiring for Optional Multiplexed OLED Displays (SSD1306 Monochromes) WTGPS300 TX              --> ESP32 io26 as RXD
+                          WTGPS300P TX               --> ESP32 io26 as RXD (5v)
-                                       WTGPS300 VCC             --> ESP32 3.3/5v
-                                       TCA9548A i2C Multiplexer --> ESP32 i2C
+                          TCA9548A i2C Multiplexer   --> ESP32 i2C (3.3v. ensure 3.3 not 5v or you will have periodic panel chaos)
-                                       x3 SSD1306               --> TCA9548A i2C Multiplexer
+                          x6 SSD1306 (blue & yellow) --> TCA9548A i2C Multiplexer (wrired from sda/sdc 7 down)

-                                  Wiring for Optional MicroSD Card (ESP32 Keyestudio Dev Board) HW-125 MicroSDCard Module
-                                                        CS    ->  5
-                                                        MISO  ->  19
-                                                        MOSI  ->  23
-                                                        SCK   ->  18
+                          SDCARD Adapter HW-125      --> CS 05, SCK 18, MOSI 23, MISO 19, VCC 5v (Optional)
+                          D-PAD                      --> right 34, left 33, up 32, down 39, select 36

                                                       SENTENCE $SATCOM